masuday/Blupf90TutorialStandard/quicktour_mt.md

 Trivial analyses for multiple-trait models
 ==========================================

-BLUPF90 supports multiple-trait models with few modifications to a parameter file for the single-trait model.
+BLUPF90 supports multiple-trait models with only a few modifications to a parameter file for the single-trait model.
 In this section, we consider a simple multiple-trait model and introduce some extensions in a parameter file.

 Basic elements
 --------------

 ### Model description ###

-We extend the single-trait animal-model shown in the previous section, but no genomics.
-We will consider a 2-trait model with the same effects on both traits.
-Also, we assume we have no missing observations.
+We extend the single-trait animal-model shown in the previous section, but without genomics.
+We will consider a two-trait model with the same effects on both traits.
+Also, we assume that there are no missing observations.
 A mathematical model for each trait can be written as follows.

 $$
 \begin{aligned}